Implementing Industrial Marketing on the World’s Only Professional Platform—LinkedIn

 Connecting the Dots … Through Conversations, Content, and Connections

-In previous blog post, “Optimizing Industrial Marketing through Social Media,” we discussed how the role of social media among industrial brands has evolved from a fad to an afterthought to being an integrated part of their overall marketing efforts.
+Social media among industrial brands has evolved from a fad to an afterthought to being an integrated part of their overall marketing efforts.
 Reflecting on more than two decades of partnering with manufacturing companies, at Grant Marketing, we’ve had the privilege of guiding our clients through this paradigm shift from the ground up.
 Like most leaps forward, the adoption of sophisticated marketing strategies—enabled by new tools and technologies and scaled by platforms like LinkedIn—is a three-pronged process.
 First, it requires a strong desire and willingness to adapt to change; second, significant know-how (learning curve to expertise), and third, the implementation, which requires well-leveraged time and resources.

-Whatever your industrial marketing goals for 2017 are—from raising brand awareness or generating traffic to the site to driving high-quality lead conversions—LinkedIn can help.
-As part of our two-part guide series on LinkedIn for manufacturing companies, we’ll help you connect all the dots to develop a strategic, fine-tuned LinkedIn marketing strategy for success.
+Whatever your industrial marketing goals are—from raising brand awareness or generating traffic to the site to driving high-quality lead conversions—LinkedIn can help.
+Grant Marketing can help you connect all the dots to develop a strategic, fine-tuned LinkedIn marketing strategy for success.